nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
 The Development Tools category provides resources and guides for various tools and technologies used in software development, including debugging, version control, and integration.
-This category covers a range of topics, from IDEs and shell scripting to web scraping and monitoring tools, to support developers in their work.
+This category encompasses a range of subtopics, from data integration and monitoring to shell scripting and web scraping, to support developers in their work.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*